reaktoro/reaktoro/README.md

     path.solve(state1, state2);
 }
 ```
-In the code above, two instances of `EquilibriumProblem` class is created: `problem1` describes the initial state, while `problem2` the final state.
+In the code above, two instances of class `EquilibriumProblem` are created: `problem1` describes the initial state, while `problem2` the final state.

 > In progress...